Taking the proper steps is essential to achieve maximum productivity while preventing part marking.

 Additional Lubrication

-Periodically, additional lubrication must be applied to the front section of the pins.
-Set your ejector pin selection to manual and move the pins to the out or eject mode.
-Spray the front of the pins with lubricant, then turn your machine back to auto and continue to make parts.
-This lubrication will need to be performed at least once a week.
-High-speed molds may require lubrication before every shift.
+Periodically reapply lubricant to the front section of the ejector pins.
+Set the ejector pin control to manual and move the pins to the out or eject position.
+Spray lubricant on the front of the pins, then return the machine to automatic mode and continue production.
+This maintenance should be done at least once a week, while high-speed molds may require lubrication before each shift.

-For additional lubrication behind the mold, such as on the ejector plate, use a high load bearing, high temperature aerosol lubricant, such as Slide Super Grease aerosol (No. 43911.)
+For lubrication behind the mold, including the ejector plate, use a high load-bearing, high-temperature aerosol lubricant, such as SLIDE Super Grease Aerosol (No. 43911P).

 What Does This Procedure Do For You